-You should also take in consideration the fact that most of the foods where artificial sweeteners are used will still contain calories.
+While cooking or consuming foods with artificial sweeteners, you should also take in consideration the fact that most of the foods where artificial sweeteners are used will still contain calories.
 It is true that the sweeteners themselves contain zero calories but the rest of the ingredients present in the food you eat will still contain some calories.
 Make sure to take special precautions and continue to monitor your caloric intake to be sure.

 Although the above-mentioned artificial sweeteners have been approved by FDA and are easily available on the market, my recommendation is that they should only be used to satisfy your cravings for something sweet – occasionally!
 Not every day.
 Health experts still advise that these sweeteners should be taken in moderation.
 Physical activity, along with a healthy diet is still the best way available to reduce weight as well as caloric intake.
 If you find it hard to fight sweet cravings, you may notice that it is only hard in the very beginning.
 If you go cold turkey on sugar entirely (including artificial or even natural sweeteners), you may notice that very soon your cravings disappear altogether, and you will find enjoyment in other types of foods rather than sweet foods.
 This can go a long way in helping you maintain a healthy diet, controlling weight and blood sugar, as well as mood swings.